shoptorshichowdhury/paw-hope/README.md

-# Pet Haven - A Pet Adoption and Donation Platform
+# Paw Hope - A Pet Adoption and Donation Platform

 ## Purpose
-Pet Haven is a comprehensive platform that connects pet lovers with pets in need of adoption and provides a platform for creating and supporting donation campaigns for pet welfare.
+Paw Hope is a comprehensive platform that connects pet lovers with pets in need of adoption and provides a platform for creating and supporting donation campaigns for pet welfare.
 The site facilitates a smooth user experience for both pet adopters and donors while providing admin controls to manage users, pets, and campaigns effectively.

 ## Live URL
 [PawHope Live Link](https://paw-hope.netlify.app/)